 If you are watering less often then this or watering too lightly then this is likely the cause of your indoor palm leaves turning brown.

-Whilst indoor palm plants are native to tropical climates, the leaves can turn brown if they are located too close to a indoor heating, as high temperatures increase evaporation and dry out the potting soil too quickly for the palm’s roots to draw up enough moisture, causing the leaf tips to turn brown.
+Whilst indoor palm plants are native to tropical climates, the leaves can turn brown if they are located too close to indoor heating, as high temperatures increase evaporation and dry out the potting soil too quickly for the palm’s roots to draw up enough moisture, causing the leaf tips to turn brown.

-Sometimes the combination of underwatering, high temperatures and low humidity can cause the potting soil to bake hard and become hydrophobic (repels water) which causes water to trickle off the surface of the soil, down the side of the pot and out through the drainage holes without absorbing properly, which means the roots cannot access the moisture they require.
+Sometimes the combination of underwatering, high temperatures, and low humidity can cause the potting soil to bake hard and become hydrophobic (repels water) which causes water to trickle off the surface of the soil, down the side of the pot and out through the drainage holes without absorbing properly, which means the roots cannot access the moisture they require.

 This of course causes drought stress and is often the reason for indoor palm leaves turning brown starting at the tips.